Contextual Explanation Networks: Case Studies

-These two experiments indicate a major drawback of explaining predictions post-hoc: when constructed on poor, noisy, or incomplete features, such explanations can overfit the decision boundary of a predictor and are likely to be meaningless or misleading.
-For example, predictions of a perfectly valid model might end up getting absurd explanations which is unacceptable from the decision support point of view.
-On the other hand, if we use {\CEN} to generate explanations, high predictive performance would indicate presence of a meaningful signal the selected interpretable features and explanations.
+These two experiments indicate a major drawback of explaining predictions post-hoc: when constructed on poor, noisy, or incomplete features, such explanations can overfit an arbitrary decision boundary of a predictor and are likely to be meaningless or misleading.
+For example, predictions of a perfectly valid model might end up getting absurd explanations which is unacceptable from the decision support point of view.\footnote{Similar behavior has been observed in recent work that studied post-hoc explanation systems in adversarial settings~\citep{dombrowski2019explanations, lakkaraju2019fool}.} On the other hand, if we use {\CEN} to generate explanations, high predictive performance would indicate presence of a meaningful signal the selected interpretable features and explanations.